rob-linton/publickeyserver/ACE/ace.md

 `SHA512WITHRSA`

-Alias's are automatically assigned and are a random group of three words.
+Alias's are automatically assigned and are a random group of three words seperated by a period.

 eg:
-  marlin spike coil
+  martin.spike.coil

 Optional extra information may be baked into an X.509 certificate.
 The base OID is as follows:

-`iso.org.dod.internet.private.enterprise.publickeyserver (1.3.6.1.4.1.57055.2)`
+`iso.org.dod.internet.private.enterprise.publickeyserver (1.3.6.1.4.1.57055)`

 Optional information may be ascii with the following characters allowed: